lauyeewen123/SECPH-Y1S1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Industry Talk& Industry Visit/Assignment 1 (Poster)/README.md

 # Industrial Talk Reflection 🌐🔍

 ## Overview
-The recent industrial talk by PPG highlighted the essential role of data engineering in the ICT sector, focusing on data warehouses and lakes.
+The recent industrial talk by PPG provided valuable insights into the pivotal role of data engineering in the Information Communication Technology (ICT) sector.
+The talk emphasized the significance of data warehouses for structured data storage and data lakes for flexible analysis, highlighting their applications in machine learning and advanced analytics.

 ## Key Takeaways 🚀
 - **Practical Skills**: Emphasized hands-on skills in designing data solutions.